1. New Mexico Bookkeeping

 Keep Your Books Current

 Accurate and up-to-date bookkeeping is necessary for a successful business.
 Therefore, even if you dread this chore, set aside time to update your business's books on a regular basis, perhaps once a week... or have us do it!
-Our book keeping service pairs well with our virtual office service.
+Our Bookkeeping service pairs well with our virtual office service.
 You can have your paperwork sent to us for sorting and handling.

 Get Professional Help

 Whatever business structure you choose, but especially if your business will be a corporation, talk to your accountant.
 Find out what records you need to keep and what expenses are deductible.
-You may use our book keeping services, or maintain your own books with a service like Quicken.
+You may use our Bookkeeping services, or maintain your own books with a service like Quicken.
 Also discuss whether you should pay yourself a salary and, if so, how much it should be.
 This can be an important issue, because, in some cases, the IRS may construe not taking a salary as a way to avoid payroll taxes.
 In addition, your accountant can explain what tax payments and filings your business will have to make.
-Plus, using a professional service such as ours helps keep your LLC anonymous.
+Plus, using a professional service such as ours helps keep your anonymous LLC.

 Open a Bank Account